What’s the Difference between Traditional Plastic Bags and Compostable Bags?

 When you carefully compare traditional plastic bags with compostable bags, you can see that they differ in many ways.

-Different sources of raw materials
+Different raw materials

 Polyethylene, our most common traditional plastic, is made from petroleum resources, which are non-renewable energy sources.
 In the long run, traditional plastic bags will not be the main packaging products in the future market.

-Differences in the amount of plastic waste generated
+Different plastic waste generated

 Traditional plastic bags are a major source of pollution, as they are often discarded after use and can be found littering our streets, rivers, lakes, and oceans.
 This plastic waste poses a significant threat to the environment and all the living organisms that depend on it.